Createdd/Writing/2022/articles/mito.md

 As we can see clearly that health life expectancy and freedom of choice correlate strongly with happiness score, those two correlate only around 43% here.
 Looking at the graphs, we can see that in the higher-ranked countries both values are quite high, whereas in the lower end both of those variables seem to sometimes compensate each other.
 This is quite interesting to see and would be something worth elaborating on in more detail.

+---

+And that's it for a start.
+As you can see it is extremely easy to combine the world of Excel with Python.

-# Why is this valuable
+# Why is this valuable?

 There is a certain challenge in getting qualified developers and people who are able to work with code.
 You can either hire experienced people, which is often very hard and expensive, or you can try democratize the process of dealing with data and allow non-coders to get into coding.